vinsol/nectarcommerce/_posts/2016-04-06-intro-to-macros.md

   - A hook `__before_compile__/1` that will be invoked before the module is compiled
   - It allows us to inject code into the module when its definition is complete
 - [\_\_using\_\_ hook](http://elixir-lang.org/docs/stable/elixir/Kernel.html#use/2)
-  - Find the documentation under the `examples for the usage, context and best practices` in link above
+  - Checkout the title `Examples` for the usage & context and `Best practices` in link above
   - `use ModuleName` looks and invokes `__using__` macro defined in `ModuleName` module
 - [bind_quoted](http://elixir-lang.org/docs/stable/elixir/Kernel.SpecialForms.html#quote/2)
-  - Find the documentation under the `bind_quoted option` in the link above
+  - Find the documentation under title `Options` for `bind_quoted option` in the link above
   - By using `bind_quoted`, we can automatically disable unquoting while still injecting the desired variables into the tree
 - [Code.ensure_loaded?/1](http://elixir-lang.org/docs/stable/elixir/Code.html#ensure_loaded?/1)
   - Ensures the given module is loaded